 As of 2017, of households in Orland that have at least 1 of 4 Housing Problems or Severe Housing Problems, the majority are renters at 74.7% and 78.8% respectively.
 A Housing Problem, as defined by HUD, is a unit that: 1) Lacks complete kitchen facilities; 2) Lacks complete plumbing facilities; 3) Has more than 1 person per room; or 4) Has a housing cost burden over 30% of income.
-A Severe Housing Problem, as defined by HUD, is a unit that: 1) Lacks complete kitchen facilities; 2) Lacks complete plumbing facilities; 3) Has more than 1.5 persons per room; or 4) Has a housing cost burden over 50% of income.
+A Severe Housing Problem, as defined by HUD, is a unit that: 1) Lacks complete by HUD, is a unit that: 1) Lacks complete sitchen facilities; 2) Lacks complete kitchen facilities; 2) Lacks complete kitchen facilities; 2) Lacks complete plumbing facilities; 3) Has more than 1.5 persons per room; or 4) Has a housing cost burden over 50% of income.